rnpm/rnpm/README.md

 We'll copy your assets carefully with love :heart:

 ## Roadmap

-We have lots of plans to make this tool better, some of them are:
+First prio: **core elements**
-- [ ] 100% test coverage
+- [ ] Test coverage
-- [ ] support for plugins and custom project linters
+- [ ] Plugins support

-- [ ] rnpm ship appstore
-- [ ] rnpm ship apphub
+Second prio: **new plugins**
-- [ ] rnpm ship hockey
+- [ ] rnpm ship
 - [ ] rnpm build

-- [ ] rnpm share rnplay
-- [ ] your ideas
+We're open for community ideas!
+If you know how to improve `rnpm` - please, [let us know](https://github.com/rnpm/rnpm/issues/new)!

 ## FAQ

 #### How's that different from react-native link

-react-native link is great, but it only works for Android now.
+`react-native link` is great, but it only works for Android now.
 It also does not automatically add packages to your project nor support custom folder configuration.
 We aim to solve these issues by analyzing folders and getting maxium informations available from them.
 When running `rnpm link` you don't have to think about the package exported by developer or the import path to include in your Java project.

 #### Does it work with Cocoapods?